-If you read my story yesterday you know I was planning on using the T2 today.
+If you read my story yesterday you know I was planning on using the Teknetics T2 Metal Detector today.
 You also know I have really been struggling with it!
-My first 3 hunts I found the machine to be super chatty and just couldn’t make heads or tails of it.
+My first 3 hunts I found the detector to be super chatty and just couldn’t make heads or tails of it.
 I was bound and determined to leave the Tesoro Outlaw in the truck but still brought it with me just in case.

 Today was a good day.
-Not really any finds worth mentioning except a wadded up piece of silver that I think I can make out an Eagles wing.
-What made the hunt so good was the T2 was starting to make sense to me.
+Not really any metal detecting finds worth mentioning except a wadded up piece of silver that I think I can make out an Eagles wing.
+What made the hunt so good was the Teknetics T2 Metal Detector was starting to make sense to me.

 I started by running my sensitivity at 30, Disc at 40 and I ran 3B for the tones.
-I noticed right away the machine was running much quieter so after a short time I moved my sensitivity up to 40, then a little bit later, 50 and I finally settled at 60 and the detector was still running very quiet.
-I don’t know what was going on before, maybe I wasn’t ground balancing correctly..
+I noticed right away the detector was running much quieter so after a short time I moved my sensitivity up to 40, then a little bit later, 50 and I finally settled at 60 and the metal detector was still running very quiet.
+I don’t know what was going on before, maybe I wasn’t ground balancing correctly.
 I don’t know but it was running great.

 I was hunting a large park here in Texas that should have silver in it.
-Although I didn’t find any silver coins I’m very excited to finally start understanding the machine a little better and I am looking forward to getting more time on it!
+Although I didn’t find any silver coins I’m very excited to finally start understanding the metal detector a little better and I am looking forward to getting more time on it!